VR Resources (CVE:VRR) Shares Down 25% – Should You Sell?

-Shares of VR Resources Ltd. (CVE:VRR – Get Free Report) dropped 25% during trading on Tuesday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 188,420 shares traded hands during trading, a decline of 30% from the average daily volume of 268,845 shares.
+VR Resources Ltd. (CVE:VRR – Get Free Report)’s share price traded down 25% during mid-day trading on Tuesday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+188,420 shares were traded during trading, a decline of 30% from the average session volume of 268,845 shares.
 The stock had previously closed at C$0.02.

 VR Resources Price Performance